-Deep brain stimulation involves implanting electrodes within certain areas of your brain.
-These electrodes produce electrical impulses that regulate abnormal impulses.
-Or, the electrical impulses can affect certain cells and chemicals within the brain.
+Deep brain stimulation (DBS) involves implanting electrodes within areas of the brain.
+The electrodes produce electrical impulses that affect brain activity to treat certain medical conditions.
+The electrical impulses also can affect cells and chemicals within the brain that cause medical conditions.

-The amount of stimulation in deep brain stimulation is controlled by a pacemaker-like device placed under the skin in your upper chest.
-A wire that travels under your skin connects this device to the electrodes in your brain.
+The amount of stimulation in deep brain stimulation is controlled by a pacemaker-like device placed under the skin in the upper chest.
+A wire that travels under the skin connects this device to the electrodes in the brain.

-Deep brain stimulation is used to treat a number of neurological conditions, such as:
+Deep brain stimulation is commonly used to treat a number of conditions, such as:

 Why it's done

-Although deep brain stimulation is generally safe, any type of surgery has the risk of complications.
-Also, the brain stimulation itself may cause side effects.
+Deep brain stimulation is generally considered to be low risk.
+But any type of surgery has the risk of complications.
+Also, brain stimulation itself can cause side effects.

-Deep brain stimulation involves creating small holes in the skull to implant the electrodes, and surgery to implant the device that contains the batteries under the skin in the chest.
+Deep brain stimulation involves making small holes in the skull to implant the electrodes into brain tissue.
+The procedure also includes surgery to implant a pacemaker-like device under the skin in the chest.
+This device contains the batteries needed for deep brain stimulation.
 Complications of surgery may include:

 Possible side effects after surgery